 The difference between mashed and smashed potatoes is in the method of preparation.
 For instance, mashed potatoes are made by cooking potatoes and using a potato masher to create a smooth, creamy texture.

 Meanwhile, smashed potatoes are cooked whole and then flattened or smashed.
-As a result, they maintain a potato-like appearance and crisp exterior.
+As a result, they maintain a potato-like appearance and a crisp exterior.

 Simple Ingredients You’ll Need